 Dental Laboratory Technician Schools

-According to the Bureau of Labor Statistics (BLS May 2022), 33,330 people were employed as dental lab technicians in the U.S. While working on fabricated dental materials is a critical part of the career, it also requires a variety of other skills, such as good time management, manual dexterity, and an ability to discern various shades of color.
+According to the Bureau of Labor Statistics (BLS May 2022), 33,330 people were employed as dental lab technicians in the U.S. While working on fabricated dental materials is a critical part of the career, it also requires a variety of other skills, such as manual dexterity and an ability to discern various shades of color.

 Dental lab technicians work in laboratories, not dental offices, where they help create restorative devices for individuals’ teeth.
 According to the National Association of Dental Laboratories (NADL), each of the restorations they do is unique, and the devices they create must function similarly to parts of natural teeth and dentition.